Skip to main content

 For individuals seeking to further optimize their metabolic health, peptide therapies offer a highly targeted secondary line of treatment.
 Peptides are short chains of amino acids that act as precise signaling molecules.
 Unlike hormones, which have broad effects, certain peptides can be used to trigger very specific physiological responses.

 A common and effective combination for metabolic enhancement is CJC-1295 and Ipamorelin.
-These two peptides work synergistically to stimulate the body’s own production of human (HGH) from the pituitary gland.
+These two peptides work synergistically to stimulate the body’s own production of human growth hormone (HGH) from the pituitary gland.
 They do this in a way that mimics the body’s natural rhythms, avoiding the pitfalls of administering synthetic HGH directly.

 The benefits of this combination directly address the metabolic challenges of perimenopause: